-The Colorado Department of Public Health and Environment operates samplers for particulate matter 2.5 microns or less in diameter (PM2.5) at the Grand Junction - Powell station.
-This sampler serves to indicate the status of Grand Junction regarding the National Ambient Air Quality Standards (NAAQS) for and PM2.5.
-Results of the statewide particulate matter monitoring network are discussed in "Colorado: 2012 Air Quality Data Report" by the Air Pollution Control Division.
-The National Air Toxics Trends Study chose to monitor air toxics in Grand Junction because of the availability of PM2.5 speciation data, which gives insight into air toxics in particulate matter.
+The Colorado Department of Public Health and Environment operates samplers for particulate matter 2.5 microns or less in diameter ( $PM{2.5}$ ) at the Grand Junction - Powell station.
+This sampler serves to indicate the status of Grand Junction regarding the National Ambient Air Quality Standards (NAAQS) for and $PM{2.5}$ .
+Results of the statewide particulate matter monitoring network are discussed in "Colorado: 2013 Air Quality Data Report" by the Air Pollution Control Division.
+The National Air Toxics Trends Study chose to monitor air toxics in Grand Junction because of the availability of $PM{2.5}$ speciation data, which gives insight into air toxics in particulate matter.
 It should be noted here, however, that the speciation sampler previously located in Grand Junction was removed, and relocated to the state's NCore site in Denver at the end of 2009.
-The PM2.5 data discussed here is the gravimetric filter data only, and does not include any speciated results.
-In 2012, 131 samples were attempted, and 125 were collected.
-Twenty-three of these samples were voided at the lab, however, due to equipment malfunctions, and/or lab errors, bringing the final data recovery percentage to 77.9%.
+The $PM{2.5}$ data discussed here is the gravimetric filter data only, and does not include any speciated results.
+In 2013, 126 samples were attempted, and 126 were collected on the 3 day sampling schedule, giving a 100% sampling rate.